Could You Use Software Development Insurance?

 - A smoke testing plan

-- Guru developers and testers who can do very specialized tasks
+- Experienced/specialized developers and testers

 - Code documentation

-Nevertheless, you can pay for software development insurance: It takes the form of comprehensive automated developer testing (a.k.a. unit testing or microtesting).
+Nevertheless, you can pay for software development insurance.
+It takes the form of comprehensive automated developer testing (a.k.a. unit testing or microtesting).

 - They can experiment with alternative solutions and constructs, instead of sticking to one idea.